hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 This is useful for apps that are very interactive, such as games or keyboard synthesizers.

 If saving power is more important than low latency in your application, use `PerformanceMode::PowerSaving`.
-This is typical for apps that play back previously generated music, such as streaming audio or MIDI file players.
+This is typical for apps that play back previously generated music, such as streaming src.audio or MIDI file players.

 In the current version of Oboe, in order to achieve the lowest possible latency you must use the `PerformanceMode::LowLatency` performance mode along with a high-priority callback.
 Follow this example: